How to Improve Chinese Listening Skills Actively and Passively

 For active listening, I recommend the following:

-Finding resources for active listening is more difficult than for passive listening, because you need audio that comes with a transcript.
+Finding resources for active listening is more difficult because you need audio that comes with a transcript.
 For active listening, materials specifically aimed at language learners can be incredibly useful, because they often have transcripts.
 Here are some choice resources.

-- FluentU — FluentU is especially useful for listening practice because it focuses on learning with content that was recorded by native speakers for native speakers, but which has been transcribed and explained to make it easier for language learners to listen actively.
+- FluentU — FluentU is especially useful for listening practice because it focuses on learning with video content that was created by native speakers for native speakers, like movie trailers, news segments, music videos and vlogs.

-- Resources combining text and audio for Chinese learners — Tools like iMandarinPod and apps like Chinese Stories – Elementary.
-These include recordings with text of news items, 成语 (chengyu, idiom) stories, or other short, culturally relevant texts.
+- Resources combining text and audio for Chinese learners — Tools like iMandarinPod and apps like Chinese Stories – Elementary include recordings with transcriptions of news items, stories about 成语 (chéng yǔ) or idioms and other short, culturally relevant texts.

 Passive listening helps you get a “feel” for the language.
 That’s a touchy-feely way of saying that you become more comfortable with the intonation pattern of the sentences, when speakers tend to pause, how long sentences should be, etc.